 ✔ Do ask questions if you are not sure.
 ICANN is happy to help provide advice to software developers and implementers on what is needed.
 Contact us at: tld-acceptance@icann.org.

-✔ Do report websites or software that has problems accepting newer domains.
+✔ Do report websites or software that has problems accepting existing domains.
 If you notice a website that has problems, let us know and we’ll try to reach out to the operators to encourage them to follow these guidelines.

 Sample toolkit - TLD verification tool